twinnydotdev/twinny/docs/providers.md

 These example configurations serve as a starting point.
 Individual adjustments may be required depending on your specific hardware and software environments.

-### Testing Your Provider Configuration
-Before diving into specific provider setups, it's important to know that Twinny now offers a way to test your provider configurations.
-When adding or editing a provider in the Twinny settings (accessible via the activity bar icon, then navigating to the "Providers" tab), you'll find a "Test Provider" button.
-Clicking this will attempt to make a basic API call to your provider using the entered details.
-This can help you quickly verify if the hostname, port, API path, and API key (if applicable) are correctly configured and if the provider is reachable from your system.

-For users utilizing Ollama, there's an additional convenience: a dedicated "Test Ollama Connection" button is available in the main settings page (accessible via the activity bar icon, then navigating to "Templates & Onboarding").
-This allows for a quick check of your local Ollama server's availability.

-### Ollama Configuration

 #### FIM (Auto-complete)

 - **Hostname:** `localhost`